PerfectlySoft/PerfectDocs/guide/handlingRequests.md

 * [Static File Handler](staticFileContent.md) - Describes how to serve static file content
 * [Mustache](mustache.md) - Shows how to populate and serve Mustache template based content
-* [WebSockets](webSockets.md) - Illustrates how to initiate and handle WebSocket sessions